Koothali Nair

 The Koothali (also spelt Kuttali, Kûtali, and Koodali) Moopil Nair or Moothavar, most commonly known as the Koothali Nair and styled Vallabhan Chathan, additionally known as the Koothali Payyormala Nayar and as Vazhunnavar, historically held and controlled an eponymous principality and sthanam of North Malabar, with his hereditary seat in Koothali.
 Towns and lands subject to the Koothali Moothavar's rule traditionally included Perambra, Changaroth, Cheruvannur, Kuttiady, and adjacent regions, including Kottathara.
-The Koothali Nair was traditionally one of Malabar's most prominent Naduvazhis, a Moopil Nair and Vazhunnavar, as well as a major Jenmimar, and held the Nair caste rank of Nambiar or Samanta, and the family style of swaroopam.
+The Koothali Nair was traditionally one of Malabar's most prominent Naduvazhi, a Moopil Nair and Vazhunnavar, as well as a major Jenmimar, and held the Nair caste rank of Samantan and the family style of swaroopam.

 Origins

 The Koothali succession descended matrilineally per Marumakkathayam through the aggregated family, known corporately as the Koothali Swaroopam, which formed originally as a thavazhi or kovilakom of the Ayinhat swaroopam, after an Ayinhat princess married the Raja of Kottayam, perhaps Pazhassi Raja.

 Per the account, Lakshmi Kettillamma, the newlywed princess, passing through Kurumbala en route to the Ayinhat seat, observed along with her husband a series of strange omens featuring dogs and jackals.
 After reaching the Ayinhat palace, dreaming of the kuladevi, and consulting with priests, the Raja decided to give over to his wife and his future issue the tainted territories.
 His own family objects, but is outsmarted by the Ayinhat princess, who secures for her son, Ayinhat Nayar, vast demesnes of his own.
 The Kottayam Raja raised his son to the rank of Vazhunnavar and ceded to him from Kottayam's holdings the Kottathara and Kurumbala amsams, to be adjoined to Payyormala.
 Two Nayars - the Thenamangalath Nayar and the Poyil Nayar were appointed as lower nobility in service.